 Yoga Poses to Fight against Coronavirus

 With the rise in the COVID-19 pandemic, people are bound to stay at home.
 Without significant physical activities, people are getting lazy as the gym, and many fitness centers are yet to open to stop the spread of the pandemic.
 It has become essential for people to boost their immunity to stay away from this deadly virus as everyone knows the effect and the impact of coronavirus on the world.
 Hence it has become necessary to take care of our health.
 Besides eating healthy, yoga has emerged as a powerful tool to keep oneself fit and boost immunity.
-Also, it is the most natural form of exercise as you don’t need tons of equipment; all you need is a good yoga mat and a quiet corner at home and, that’s it.
+It is also the most natural form of exercise as you don’t need tons of equipment; all you need is a good yoga mat and a quiet corner at home and, that’s it.

 Yoga to improve your immunity

-Yoga is a beautiful amalgamation of yoga asana and pranayama that stimulates internal organs like digestive system, respiratory, and many other vital organs that help build your immunity, which is the need of the time in this COVID-19 pandemic.
+Yoga is a beautiful amalgamation of yoga asana and pranayama that stimulates internal organs like the digestive system, respiratory, and many other vital organs that help build your immunity, which is the need of this time COVID-19 pandemic.
 If you are genuinely beginner, many yoga schools offer online yoga courses on their respective social media handles, and AYM yoga school in Goa is one such that yoga school.
 AYM yoga school is run by Yogi Chetan Mahesh, who is an expert yoga guru.
 He is also offering online yoga classes on the official Facebook page of AYM yoga school in Rishikesh.
 However, if you are on time constraint yet want to maintain sound health, apart from practicing breathing exercises or pranayama Yogi Chetan Mahesh has shared five yoga asana to fight coronavirus.

 Five yoga asana to fight coronavirus

-To start with this yoga pose lie down on your back with your arms resting beside you and palm facing down.
+To start with this yoga pose, lie down on your back with your arms resting beside you and palm facing down.
 Now place the palm beneath your hips and bring your elbows close and inhale.
 Lift your chest and then head off the mat.
 Keeping your torso off the floor gently lowers your head and touches the top of the head to the floor.
 Keep your palm pressed firmly on the ground, hold the pose for 20 to 30 seconds, and then release it gently from the posture.

 Stand erect, keeping your feet hip-width apart and keeping your spine upright.
 Inhale and stretch your arms above your head, and as you exhale, bend your upper torso from the hips n rest your arms near the toes.
 Relax your hips and bend your knees a little.
 You can also let your arms hanging if you want to give your hamstring a beautiful stretch.
 Stay in the pose for at least 10-12 breaths and then return to your normal position.

-Inversion yoga poses are the best way to stimulate your body’s immune system, and also it removes congestion from the sinus, which is also known as the first layer of defense.
+Inversion yoga poses are the best way to stimulate your body’s immune system and also it removes congestion from the sinus, which is also known as the first layer of defense.

-Lie down on your yoga mat; bend your knees, and keep your feets hip-width apart.
+Lie down on your yoga mat; bend your knees, and keep your feet hip-width apart.
 Let your arms resting either side of your body.
-With an inhale gently lit your lower, middle, and then upper back off the floor.
+With an inhale, gently lit your lower, middle, and then upper back off the floor.
 Your weight should be on your shoulder, feet, and arms.
 You can also interlock your finger beneath your back to get an excellent lift.
 Keep breathing, stay in the pose for at least 30 to 60 seconds, and release as you exhale.